The 50th Anniversary of The Workshops

 The first person I invited to lead a one-week workshops, was Dick Durrance, staff photographer at the The National Geographic Magazine.
 I’d met Dick in Aspen that previous summer when he gave our class a slide lecture on his career and work method.
 It was enlightening.
 He agreed to come.
 I invited two LIFE Magazine photographers John Dominos and John Loengard.
 They said yes.
 Laurie Riley, a photographer friend put me in touch with Arnold Gassen, head of Ohio University’s graduate photo program.
 He agreed to not only to come, but to spend the summer.
 He brought along a few of his grad students to help out.
 Charles Harbutt, another magazine photographer came and for many summers lead a class called ”Learning To See.”
 NYC fashion photographer, Bill Silano, led a fashion class.
 Bill Hayward, who led the photo department at Castelon College came.
 I asked the landscape photographer Paul Caponigro to lead a master class.
 He came and now lives nearby.

 Tuition that first summer was $180 for a week, with a $15 lab fee.
-Accommodation in town were $30 a week.
+Accommodations in town were $30 a week.
 Enrollment was limited to no more than 12 per class—we seldom reached that.
 Portfolios were required for acceptance into master classes.
-This stipulation not only ensured t hate those in a particular class were all on the page, technically; but it lent an air seriousness to there operation.
+This stipulation not only ensured that those in a particular class were all on the same page technically, but it also lent an air of seriousness to there operation.

 I took out small classified ads in The Atlantic and PopPhoto.
 Laurie’s husband, a graphic designer, came up with a logo and a poster, which I put up in camera stores, and on college campuses.
 Enrollment trickled in, enough go ahead.